Skip to content

 Does this apply to you?

-- You received a payment contingent on a change in ownership or control of a corporation and the amount exceeded your base amount
+• You received a payment contingent on a change in ownership or control of a corporation and the amount exceeded your base amount

-- You are a corporate officer, shareholder, or highly compensated individual who received severance or acceleration of compensation tied to a merger, acquisition, or similar transaction
+• You are a corporate officer, shareholder, or highly compensated individual who received severance or acceleration of compensation tied to a merger, acquisition, or similar transaction

-- You received a 1099-NEC with an amount in Box 3
+• You received a 1099-NEC with an amount in Box 3

 Easy to overlook

 The 20% excise tax is separate from income tax The excess parachute payment is taxed twice: once as ordinary income (reported on your return like any other compensation) and once with a 20% excise tax under IRC Section 4999.
 The excise tax is reported on Form 4720 and is not deductible.
 The total effective tax rate on excess parachute payments can exceed 55% when combined with federal income tax and state taxes.
-2 [SOURCE: IRC Section 4999 — excise tax on excess parachute payments]
+2 IRC Section 4999 — excise tax on excess parachute payments

-This box is new for 2025 on Form 1099-NEC Before 2025, excess golden parachute payments were reported in Box 14 of Form 1099-MISC.
+This box is new for 2025 on Form 1099-NEC Before 2025, excess golden parachute payments were reported on Form 1099-MISC.
 Starting with the 2025 tax year, they moved to Box 3 of Form 1099-NEC.
-If you received a similar payment in a prior year, it appeared on a different form.
-3 [SOURCE: IRS Instructions for Forms 1099-MISC and 1099-NEC — Box 3]
+If you received a similar payment in a prior year, it appeared on Form 1099-MISC.34 IRS Instructions for Forms 1099-MISC and 1099-NEC — Box 3

 Watch out for this